 The house was moved from Oslo to Maihaugen and opened to the public at Queen Sonja and King Harald's gold wedding anniversary 29 August 2018.
 The home is restored like it was while the queen lived there from 1937–1968.

 The house is an example of the architecture of the 1930s.
 It was put up in Tuengen allé 1B i 1935 and was designed by Ernst Motzfeldt.

-The house was built for the Haraldsen family in Oslo in 1935.
-Sonja Haraldsen lived here most of the time until she married Crown Prince Harald in 1968.
+The house was built for the Haraldsen family, and Sonja lived most of her life there until she married Crown Prince Harald in 1968.